Tours and Attractions in Edirne

 Entertainment

-The annual Kırkpınar Oil Wrestling Festival, taking place between June 30 and July 6 or 7 in general, is the biggest event for Edirne locals, hosted at the Kırkpınar Oil Wrestling area.
-It happens to be a Guinness World Record holder for “The world's oldest continuously sanctioned sporting competition” title and is on the Representative List of the Intangible Cultural Heritage of Humanity.
-The Festival usually entails a wide array of entertainment besides the actual wrestling matches to its spectators.
+The annual Kırkpınar Oil Wrestling Festival, usually taking place between June 30 and July 6 or 7, is the largest event for locals in Edirne.
+It holds the Guinness World Record for “The world's oldest continuously sanctioned sporting competition” and is on the Representative List of the Intangible Cultural Heritage of Humanity.
+The Festival offers a wide array of entertainment in addition to the wrestling matches for its spectators.

-Moreover, Edirne is the home of Edirnespor – a football club founded in 1966.
-If you’re an avid football fan, you might be interested in attending one of their matches.
+Moreover, Edirne is the home of Edirnespor, a football club founded in 1966.
+If you are an avid football fan, you might be interested in attending one of their matches.

 Parks of Edirne

-The city is rather green in general.
+The city is generally green.
 Every neighbourhood has at least a little playground where kids can play.
-Recreational spaces are especially prevalent near the riverbanks, since that’s where Edirne Forest is located.
+Recreational spaces are prevalent along the riverbanks, where Edirne Forest is located.

-Bariş Park Artificial Pond is especially good for walking and entertaining your young ones.
-It’s a quiet little park that is famous for its fountains.
+Bariş Park's Artificial Pond is ideal for walking and entertaining your children.
+It is a quiet, small park known for its fountains.
 The walking paths are perfect for taking a stroll in the evening, and the playground infrastructure is modern and safe.

 Besides the public spaces, there are some private gardens for tourists, like the Mustafa ve Eymen in Bahçesi.
 Additionally, those who like adventures and team games can visit the local paintball club – Big Hunter Paintball.